 Location and Accessibility of Components

-The trends toward the use of small, light-weight equipment with high Mean-Time Between Failures (MTBFs) and toward the use of network provides the freedom to distribute equipment on the airplane in a variety of locations, thus eliminating the traditional Electrical And Electronics (E/E) bay.
+The trends toward the use of small, light-weight equipment with high Mean-Time Between Failures (MTBFs) and toward the use of a shared digital aircraft network provides the freedom to distribute equipment on the airplane in a variety of locations, thus eliminating the traditional Electrical And Electronics (E/E) bay.
 This will increase the aircraft’s useable payload volume.
 Equipment location should be determined based on a number of factors.
 It is the system integrator’s responsibility to analyze these factors before distributing equipment on the aircraft:

 Function and operational performance